 Well, here’s 4 things you can do:

-First off, you need to make a decision about getting help.
+First off, you need to decide to get help.

 So many people procrastinate for so long, thinking that Back pain will ‘just go away with time’.
-Unfortuatanly but then 6 months down the line they’re still putting up with it, and nothing’s changed… Or it gets worse
+Unfortunately but then six months down the line they’re still putting up with it, and nothing’s changed… Or it gets worse

 Do the RIGHT exercises.

 One of the best things to help you ease your back pain is the right series of progressed exercises.
-The right exercises will help reduce pain and allow you to move freely again.
-Above all it will make sure that the problems don’t come back anytime soon.
+The right activities will help reduce pain and allow you to move freely again.
+Above all, it will make sure that the problems don’t come back anytime soon.
 Wrong exercises will aggravate your back even more.

 Avoid sitting for long periods and rest.

 Ever tried to get up from the sofa after resting for a while, but you struggle because your back feels so painful and tight?
-That’s because one of the worst things you can is rest, and sit for long periods of time.
-Too much rest and sitting in awkward positions makes your back stiff and tight.
-It would really help if you were given specific strengthening exercises for better posture.
-Together with hands-on treatment we get you active and healthy.
+That’s because one of the worst things you can is rest, and sit for long periods.
+Too much rest and sitting in awkward positions make your back stiff and tight.
+It would help if you were given specific strengthening exercises for better posture.
+Together with the hands-on treatment, we get you active and healthy.